 - preserving co-operation between the North and the Republic, and between the Republic and the UK.

-Given the large degree of economic integration between Northern Ireland, Ireland and the UK, the future UK-EU trading relationship will also be of fundamental importance to the economies of both parts of the island.
+Given the large degree of economic integration between Northern Ireland, Ireland and the UK, the future of the UK-EU trading relationship will be of fundamental importance to the economies of both parts of the island.

 The Good Friday Agreement, signed in 1998, brought an end to sectarian conflict and established power-sharing in Northern Ireland.
-The agreement assumes EU membership for both the UK and Ireland, for example, by making provisions for the UK and Irish governments to co-operate on EU matters.
+The agreement assumes EU membership for both the UK and Ireland and makes provisions for the UK and Irish governments to co-operate on EU matters.

 The Good Friday Agreement allows people born in Northern Ireland to choose either Irish or British citizenship, or both.
-The UK has clarified that it wants this option to continue after Brexit.
+The UK has stated that it wants this option to continue after Brexit.

-UK, Irish and European officials are now assessing the impact of Brexit on 142 separate areas of cross-border co-operation, which are underpinned by the Agreement.
+In late 2017 UK, Irish and European officials assessed the impact of Brexit on 142 separate areas of cross-border co-operation, which are underpinned by the agreement.

 The UK and Irish governments, the Northern Ireland parties and the European Commission have all agreed that the withdrawal process should not be allowed to undermine the Good Friday Agreement.

-Shortly after the EU referendum Arlene Foster and Martin McGuinness, at the time the First Minister and Deputy First Minister of Northern Ireland respectively, wrote to Theresa May noting the importance of protecting the peace process and the political settlement in Northern Ireland.
+Shortly after the EU referendum Arlene Foster and Martin McGuinness, at the time the First Minister and Deputy First Minister of Northern Ireland respectively, wrote to Theresa May to note the importance of protecting the peace process and the political settlement in Northern Ireland.
 They also called for certainty over the future of PEACE funding.

-The UK Government has proposed that the current PEACE funding, which runs until 2020, should continue and that the UK, Ireland, the Northern Ireland Executive and European Commission should discuss options for further funding beyond that point.
+The UK Government has proposed that current PEACE funding, which runs until 2020, should continue and that the UK, Ireland, the Northern Ireland Executive and European Commission should discuss options for continued funding beyond that point.

 How will Brexit affect people crossing the border between Northern Ireland and the Republic of Ireland?

-The UK, Ireland and EU have all committed to maintaining the Common Travel Area (CTA), which has been in place for most of the period since the establishment of the Irish Free State in 1922.
+The UK, Ireland and the EU have all committed to maintaining the Common Travel Area (CTA), which has been in place for most of the period since the establishment of the Irish Free State in 1922.
 The CTA allows free movement of British and Irish citizens between the UK, Ireland, the Channel Islands and the Isle of Man and provides access to various government services in each country.

 Ireland will continue to allow freedom of movement for citizens of the other 26 EU member states.
-The UK envisages using inland controls, such as ‘controlling access to the labour market and social security’, to enforce immigration policy without requiring checks on people crossing the Irish border.
+The UK envisages using inland controls, through the access to labour markets and social security, to enforce immigration policy without requiring checks on people crossing the Irish border.

 How will Brexit affect goods crossing the border between Northern Ireland and the Republic of Ireland?

-Due to the breakdown of power-sharing in January, there is no Northern Ireland executive at the moment, meaning it has not had a unified voice in Brexit discussions.
+Due to the breakdown of power-sharing in January 2017, there is currently no Northern Ireland Executive, meaning it has not had a unified voice in Brexit discussions.

-Are there any other difficult areas for Ireland and Brexit?
+Are there any other difficult areas for Ireland resulting from Brexit?

 What are the potential impacts of Brexit on the Irish economy?

 An assessment from the Irish Ministry of Finance in October 2016 noted that Brexit “is expected to have a material negative impact on the Irish economy”.
-A separate Irish government report called for “the closest possible trading relationship between the EU and the UK”.
+A separate Irish Government report called for “the closest possible trading relationship between the EU and the UK”.
 The Irish Government has also set up a scorecard that helps Irish businesses think through their preparations for Brexit and established national campaign, including grants for small- and medium-sized businesses to prepare for Brexit.